Home - Book Preview

 “Boyo, I’ve retired from teaching,” the man admitted, drawing a look of shock from Jeff.

-“‘Tis true, I’m sorry ta say.
+“’Tis true, I’m sorry ta say.
 I dinna want a lot of fanfare when I finally decided ta go.
-I did tell Mr. Davies ahead of time, but I turned in my papers this morning.”
+I told Mr. Davies beforehand but turned in my papers this morning.”

 Mr. Davies was the middle school’s principal.

 “Well, I feel sorry for the kids coming up behind me,” Jeff said sadly.
-“Your gym class was one of the more fun classes I had at Enfield Middle.
+“Your gym class was one of my fun classes at Enfield Middle.
 What are you going to be doing now?”

 “If he makes it through training, he’ll be my newest salesman!” the younger man joked.

 “Good to meet you, Jeff.
-Other than the opportunity to trade tall tales with this grumpy old Gus here, what brings you into my store today?”
+Besides the opportunity to trade tall tales with this grumpy old Gus here, what brings you into my store today?”
 Tim asked.

 “I’d like to start running, Mr. O’Mara, but I don’t know what kind of shoe is the best, how much they cost, or how to get started with a program.”

 “Then you’ve come to the right place, Jeff!
-The question isn’t really what shoe is best, though, it’s what shoe is best for you?”
+The question isn’t really what shoe is best, but what shoe is best for you?”

 “That makes sense.”

-“Come over here so I can watch your feet as you run, and figure out what the right answer to that question is.
+“Come over here so I can watch your feet as you run and figure out the right answer to that question.
 What do you want to train for?”

-“Soccer this fall, but if there’s a way to make it work for all three of the sports I play, that’d be great.”
+“Soccer this fall, but if there’s a way to make it work for all three sports I play, that’d be great.”

 “What do you play?”

-Tim O’Mara nodded as the trio walked to the side of the store where a running area had been set up so store staff could evaluate customers.
-He asked Jeff to run a straight line, barefoot.
-He watched how Jeff’s feet and ankles reacted when his feet struck the ground.
+Tim O’Mara nodded as the trio walked to the side of the store, where a running area had been set up for store staff to evaluate customers.
+He asked Jeff to run a straight line barefoot and watched his feet and ankles react as they struck the ground.

 Tim had Jeff repeat the short runs a few times while he pointed out certain things to his father.
-As they walked back towards the shoes, Tim explained what he’d seen to Jeff.
-They selected a pair of shoes, then Tim asked Jeff to run again.
+Tim explained what he’d seen to Jeff as they returned to the shoes.
+They selected a pair of shoes, and Tim asked Jeff to run again.

 “Damn, I’m good!”
 Tim crowed.
 “First try!”

-Tim explained to Jeff how to start running and why, for his sports, he wanted interval training - short bursts of sprinting mixed with jogging.
-He also agreed with Jeff’s plan to run on the track at Thompkins as much as possible, especially while starting out.
+Tim explained to Jeff how to start running and why.
+He wanted interval training for his sports: short sprints mixed with jogging.
+He also agreed with Jeff’s plan to run on the track at Thompkins as much as possible, especially while starting.

-Jeff learned the shoes that were best for him were not all that expensive.
-Forty dollars later Jeff was on the road to being in even better shape, no pun intended.
+Jeff learned that the best shoes for him were not all that expensive.
+Forty dollars later, he was on the road to being in even better shape—no pun intended.

 He secured his first job at the hardware store across the street.
-Mr. Bilzarian, Senior, was slowing down and Mr. Bilzarian, Junior, would take over the day-to-day operation of the store.
-Young Mr. B. knew he needed more employees to run the store more efficiently.
-Hiring Jeff was his first step in doing so.
+As Mr. Bilzarian, Senior, slowed down, Mr. Bilzarian, Junior, would take over the store's day-to-day operations.
+Young Mr. B. knew he needed more employees to run the store efficiently, and Hiring Jeff was his first step.

-Jeff agreed to work ten a.m. to four p.m.
-Monday through Thursday, and ten a.m. to two p.m. on Fridays.
+Jeff agreed to work from ten a.m. to four p.m.
+Monday through Thursday and from ten a.m. to two p.m. on Fridays.
 He’d start the following week as a general stock boy.
-He’d keep the shelves refilled and organized earning minimum wage to start, the staggering rate of three dollars and thirty-five cents an hour.
+He’d keep the shelves refilled and organized, earning minimum wage to begin at the staggering rate of three dollars and thirty-five cents an hour.

 He’d also have the opportunity to get raises based on his job performance.
 With taxes taken out, he should clear about sixty-five dollars a week.
 That wouldn’t pay for college, but he could at least start saving towards it.